pymupdf/PyMuPDF/docs/page.rst

-:meth:`Page.drawSector`           PDF only: draw a circular sector :meth:`Page.drawSquiggle`         PDF only: draw a squiggly line :meth:`Page.drawZigzag`           PDF only: draw a zig-zagged line :meth:`Page.getFontList`          PDF only: get list of used fonts :meth:`Page.getImageBbox`         PDF only: get bbox of embedded image :meth:`Page.getImageList`         PDF only: get list of used images
+:meth:`Page.drawSector`           PDF only: draw a circular sector :meth:`Page.drawSquiggle`         PDF only: draw a squiggly line :meth:`Page.drawZigzag`           PDF only: draw a zig-zagged line :meth:`Page.getDrawings`          get list of the draw commands contained in the page :meth:`Page.getFontList`          PDF only: get list of used fonts :meth:`Page.getImageBbox`         PDF only: get bbox of embedded image :meth:`Page.getImageList`         PDF only: get list of used images